rrsankar/rrsankar.github.io/README.md

 - [Databricks Lakehouse Fundamentals](https://credentials.databricks.com/02705434-5aab-4230-b094-bad4fc9d7399)

 ## Talks & Presentations
-- [Nov 2023] Presented the **Wildlife Detection in Databricks** project to the **Databricks Montreal User Group**.
+- _[Nov 2023]_ Presented the **Wildlife Detection in Databricks** project to the **Databricks Montreal User Group**.
-- [Sep 2022] Presented to the Leadership team from [Mitacs Canada](https://www.mitacs.ca/) about a critical project that we did at [AI Hub, Durham College](https://durhamcollege.ca/about/office-of-research-services-innovation-and-entrepreneurship-orsie/the-ai-hub).
+- _[Sep 2022]_ Presented to the Leadership team from [Mitacs Canada](https://www.mitacs.ca/) about a critical project that we did at [AI Hub, Durham College](https://durhamcollege.ca/about/office-of-research-services-innovation-and-entrepreneurship-orsie/the-ai-hub).
-- [June 2022] One of the Speakers in the **Enable AI Summit 2022** hosted by **Durham College**.
+- _[June 2022]_ One of the Speakers in the **Enable AI Summit 2022** hosted by **Durham College**.

 ![EnableAISpeakers](/assets/img/enable-ai-speakers-2022.jpeg)
 ![MitacsPresentation](/assets/img/Mitacs-presentation.jpeg)

-## Ram's Lab (My Projects)
+## Portfolio Projects (Top 3)
 1. Image Similarity Search App powered by Qdrant VectorDB - [Folder](https://github.com/rrsankar/All-About-VectorDB/tree/main/2-Image-Similarity-Search-App-with-Qdrant).
 2. Fine-Tuning Llama-2 LLM with PEFT & LoRA - [Notebook](https://github.com/rrsankar/All-About-LLM/blob/main/2-Fine-Tuning-Llama2-with-LoRa/fine_tuning_llama2.ipynb)
 3. Predicting Customer Lifetime Value (CLV) using BG/NBD & Gamma-Gamma model - [Folder](https://github.com/rrsankar/CLV-Prediction-Using-ML/tree/main/CLV_using_Lifetimes_BGNBD_GammaGamma)

-Check all the experiments with Vector databases [here](https://github.com/rrsankar/All-About-VectorDB).
+_Check all the experiments with Vector databases [here](https://github.com/rrsankar/All-About-VectorDB)._
-Check all the experiments with Large Language Models [here](https://github.com/rrsankar/All-About-LLM).
+_Check all the experiments with Large Language Models [here](https://github.com/rrsankar/All-About-LLM)._

-## Professional & Freelance work
+## Professional Projects (Top 3)

-#### NLP / LLM

-**1. Create new products using Generative AI:**
-- Implemented an innovative approach in crafting new products (organic healthy meals) for UpMeals by using Generative AI.
-- Engineered robust data pipelines for ETL & meticulous Prompt Engineering strategies for optimal model interaction.
-- Used the GPT-4 Large Language Model via OpenAI API for text generation.
-- Ensured the quality of generated content by validating against company inventory.

-#### Forecasting
-**2. Demand Forecasting & Stock Optimization:**
-- Created a Forecasting process to predict future vending machine sales & optimize the stocking quantities, resulting in decreased wastage & increased profits.
-- Implemented data engineering pipelines, conducted EDA, & performed feature engineering.
-- Developed a Regression model for Demand Forecasting with XGBoost framework and Sales Classification model with LightGBM.

-#### Vision
+**1. Meal Generator:**
+Led the initiative for the "Meal Generator" product at UpMeals, overseeing its development from inception to execution.
+Orchestrated the creation of robust data pipelines to procure contextual information, implementing advanced prompt engineering strategies to enhance interactions with the GPT-4 LLM through the OpenAI API.
+Implemented a rigorous validation framework, meticulously aligning outputs with company inventory to ensure the delivery of innovative culinary solutions that catered precisely to user preferences.
+This AI solution significantly enhanced the organization's product development capabilities.

+**2. Made 'Smart Vending Machines' smarter:**
+Spearheaded a strategic initiative focused on enhancing operational efficiency of UpMeals Smart Vending Machines through advanced forecasting and machine learning techniques.
+Implemented ETL pipelines, conducted data analysis and feature engineering to develop robust ML models for Demand Forecasting and Sales Classification.
+This initiative successfully reduced product wastage, increased profitability, and improved Sell Through Rate by approximately 40%.

 **3. Wildlife Detection in Databricks:**
-- Designed a process in Azure Databricks to analyze & identify wildlife images across large image repositories (Over 4mil per cycle).
-- Employed distributed ML using PySpark, pandas UDF & custom trained YoloV5 model for inference.
-- Reduced significant time & cost associated with manual image evaluation.

-**4. Anomaly Detection:**
-- Developed an AutoEncoder based Anomaly Detection system to identify structural issues in mine trains.
-- Resulted in reduced derailment risk, optimized maintenance schedules & significant cost savings.
+Worked on a pioneering project at Agnico Eagle Mines on behalf of Dogico, leveraging Azure Databricks to develop a scalable solution for wildlife image analysis.
+Designed and implemented a distributed machine learning pipeline using PySpark, SQL and pandas UDFs, integrating a custom-trained YoloV5 model for efficient inference across large image repositories.
+This initiative significantly reduced time and costs associated with manual image evaluation, achieving approximately 75% decrease in processing time and identifying five times more wildlife images compared to manual methods.

 ## Outside Work

-In his free time, he enjoys hiking, traveling, workout, and martial arts.
+I enjoy hiking, traveling, workout, and martial arts.

 ![Trek](/assets/img/Trek-Cut.jpg)